We’ve all had to sit through that all-hands meeting where leadership unveils that year’s big, overarching objectives.

 “Employees need to believe and see that their leaders are truly engaged and excited about the goals that ensure the success of the organization,” says Powell, “Leaders talk about and market goals like they’re checking off a box.”

-However, communicating in that way presents a goal as just another thing your team has to do—it’s a chore, as opposed to an exciting objective.
+However, communicating in that way presents a goal as just another thing your team has to do can make it feel like a chore, as opposed to an exciting objective.

 “It’s easy for company-wide goals to fall into the ‘out of sight, out of mind’ bucket if they’re not revisited regularly,” says Labowitz, “If a company goal is important enough to be set, it’s important enough to be tracked and reported back to the team on a regular basis so they know how they’re performing against the target.”